Last updated April 2026

-For the bigger picture — including the difference between misdemeanor and felony resistance — see our Fort Lauderdale guide to resisting arrest.
+For the bigger picture — including the difference between misdemeanor and felony resistance — see our guide to Resisting Arrest & Obstruction Charges in Florida.

 Here’s what it means, how it’s commonly used, and what you can do to fight back.